-My Kind of Chicken® Chunks of chicken with brown rice, peas and carrots in a light sauce.
-A favorite combination!
+My Kind of Chicken® Delicious pieces of tender chicken breast with brown rice, peas and carrots in a light sauce is a favorite combination!

 Chicken Mediterranean Enjoy a taste of the Mediterranean!
-Chunks of chicken, tomatoes, potatoes, chick peas, black olives in a tangy sauce.
+Pieces of tender chicken breast, tomatoes, potatoes, chick peas, black olives in a tangy sauce.

-Chicken & Black Beans This scrumptious meal with simple spicing has chunks of chicken, black and kidney beans, tomatoes, potatoes, sweet peppers & corn.
+Chicken & Black Beans Savor this scrumptious meal with its simple spicing, delicious pieces of tender chicken breast, black & kidney beans, tomatoes, potatoes, sweet peppers and corn.

 Chicken & Noodles A winning combination!
-Chunks of chicken with Kluski noodles, peas and carrots in a light, deliciously seasoned sauce.
+Pieces of tender chicken breast with Kluski noodles, peas and carrots in a light, deliciously seasoned sauce.

-Chicken, Please® A hearty stew with chunks of chicken, potatoes, corn and carrots in a light sauce.
+Chicken, Please A hearty stew with pieces of tender chicken breast, potatoes, corn and carrots in a light sauce.